AlienMaster815/LouOsKrnl/README.md

 # LOUOSKRNL.EXE

 WHATS NEW THIS WEEK: Windows WDK System Features
-Whats New THIS WEEK: Updated Project Structure And Reorganized Code
+WHATS NEW THIS WEEK: Updated Project Structure And Reorganized Code

 TODO THIS MONTH: Get More Features From WDK Working TODO THIS MONTH: Create A Page Manager
+TODO THIS MONTH: Create A FileSystemDriver

 NOTE: Only Releases Folder Will Contain Working kernel/OS images If your architecture is not available or behind other architecturs